5 Tips to Deal With an Underperforming Team

 Experience and my research over several years, has shown me such tactics rarely if ever work.
 They actually increase the tension, worry and fear in the team, thus increasing the problem.

 So how can you begin to tackle the challenge when you are faced with it?
-Below are five tips to consider and reflect upon when you are in this position:

 1. Check that you have a clear ‘purpose’ that the team aligns behind.
 Do they ‘get’ a motive, or a reason, or an identity behind what is we are striving to do and the WHY?
 If you have a team mission statement or mantra, is it truly understood and lived?
 If you can then link in personal purpose – what is in it for them personally to succeed – then you will see a marked increase in energy, effort and performance from everyone because it’s become personal.